 What is Southern Gospel Music?

-CURRENT POPULAR QUARTETS include: Gaither Vocal Band, Gold City, Legacy Five, Mark Trammel Quartet, Signature Sound, Tribute, and Triumphant.
+CURRENT POPULAR QUARTETS include: Gaither Vocal Band, Gold City, Legacy Five, Mark Trammel Quartet, Signature Sound, Tribute, and Triumphant quartets.
 CURRENT POPULAR MALE TRIOS, which have become an important factor in Southern Gospel music, include the Booth Brothers, Greater Vision, and Brian Free and Assurance.
-CURRENT POPULAR MIXED VOICE GROUPS include: Cana's Voice, the Collingsworth Family, the Hoppers, the Isaacs, the Martins, Karen Peck & New River, the Perrys, 11th Hour, and the Talley Trio.
+CURRENT POPULAR MIXED VOICE GROUPS include: the Collingsworth Family, the Hoppers, the Isaacs, the Martins, Karen Peck & New River, the Perrys, and 11th Hour.
 SOLO ARTISTS also have become part of the Southern Gospel family, many of whom first gained popularity with a group before starting a solo career.
-Some of the most well known are Doug Anderson, Mark Bishop, Jason Crabb, Ivan Parker, and Janet Paschal.
-Even among solo artists, the common denominator in Southern Gospel music remains the lyric content and the presentation style, which is more down-home and personal than it is sophisticated.*
+Some of the most well known are Doug Anderson, Mark Bishop, Jason Crabb, Ivan Parker, and Lauren Talley.
+Even among solo artists, the common denominator in Southern Gospel music remains the lyric content and the presentation style, which is more "down-home" and personal than sophisticated.*

 INDIANA GOSPEL GROUPS include quartets, trios, duos, soloists, and family groups, which are active within Indiana and surrounding states.
-Victorious Trio is among several gospel groups in Indiana that frequently minister at churches and events.
+Victorious Trio is one of several gospel groups in Indiana that minister at churches and events.
 They may be contacted through the "Contact Us" page" on this website, through GospelGigs.com, or the Indiana Gospel Music Association.